MaxymVlasov/eco-data-visualizer/README.md

 ### Full cleanup

-For cleanup open terminal in the root of repo and run:
+To clean up, open terminal in the root of the repo and run:

 ```bash
 # Stop services